VOICE OF THE PERSECUTED

 What is Persecution Watch?

-On occasion, persecuted brothers and sisters have been invited on the conference call to share the trials they are facing.
+On occasion, persecuted brothers and sisters are invited to the conference call and share the trials they are facing.
 The team serves to encourage them by washing their feet in Spirit led prayer.
 Time is often reserved for those on the call to ask questions.
 We believe this helps to gain a better understanding of the situation that persecuted Christians endure in their specific nations.
 Q&A also helps us to focus our prayers based on their current needs.

 Persecution Watch also hosts callers who want to pray united from other nations.
 If your heart is perplexed by the sufferings of our persecuted brothers and sisters, you no longer need to pray alone.